 From here, you are looking towards the side of the bay with the Beau Rivage on the clifftop.
 Walk across the beach and look up at the impressive buildings.
 It’s easy to find the property with its arched frontage and trees to the right.
 The side elevation is slightly different now with more windows but the rest is exactly as I remembered it from the TV show.

 Also on the beach, you can find the very spot where the Larkins set up camp on the first sunny day of their trip.
 This was tricky to find because, basically, I was just looking for the stone steps running at an angle up the side of the cliff.
 I walked all the way around the bay and back again before I spotted it.
-I’ve taken a photo at a slight angle so you can see what’s above it, which will make it easier to find.

 As you can see from these images, it was a bit grey and drizzly while we were there, which I thought was appropriate.
-It reminded me of Charley’s famous last words – “It’s always hot and sunny in Brittany, some summers we’d never have a drop of rain…” – just before the scene cuts to the Larkins arriving in France in torrential rain!
+It reminded me of Charley’s famous last words – “It’s always hot and sunny in Brittany, some summers we’d never have a drop of rain…” – just before the scene cuts to the Larkins arriving in France in a torrential downpour!

 So, once you’ve enjoyed chilling out on the beach, you can head to the Pointe du Décollé at the end of the bay.
 There are two filming locations up there and an interesting cross monument to explore so pull into the car park on the Boulevard de la Mer.
 Conveniently, the car park itself is one of the filming locations.